 Upon receipt of a peer’s SAE Commit message both the scalar and element shall be verified.

+If the state of the SAE finite state machine is other than Nothing (see 12.4.8.2.2 (Protocol instance states)) and the scalar or element from the peer’s SAE Commit message are identical to the scalar or element sent by the SAE finite state machine to transition into Committed state, the authentication shall fail.

 If the scalar value is greater than 1 and less than the order, r, of the negotiated group, scalar validation succeeds; otherwise, it fails.